jvenetucci/EVE-Asset-Hub/client/README.md

+This is the README file for react apps created with create-react-app.
+If you're looking for the README for EVE Asset Hub you need to go to the parent directory of this current directory.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>